EldiiarDzhunusov/Django/virtenvs/README.md

+## Virtual Environments
-# Virtual Environments are created with the following command
+Virtual Environments are created with the following command

 virtualenv VIRT_NAME